Home Page

 of the congregation of Israel shall kill it

-The portion highlighted was rendered by the KJV as;
+The portion highlighted as 'until the fourteenth' is rendered by

 "up until the fourteenth"